-

 Claymore replied to Claymore's topic in Chassis & Suspension

 I'm aware of the different parts required, but I'm sure that I have read on a few build threads that people have used this combo.
 When transplanting an fte engine into an N/A but kept the fe pump and hoses.
 Hopefully I can make an offset bracket to join the bolt hole in the pump to the adjuster slot on the fte bracket whilst still leaving room for the oil filter and relocation piece.
-It will be more obvious if this is possible once the lower bracket is fitted to the engine. 🤞 Not keen on rotating the relocator down for clearance, it may not seal with the block gasket shaped as it is -
+It will be more obvious if this is possible once the lower bracket is fitted to the engine. 🤞 Not keen on rotating the relocator down for clearance, it may not seal with the block gasket shaped as it is and you may have to block the outer mounting holes to prevent leakage.
+Haven't tried so can't say for sure what mods are required. -

 Managed to get hold of a fte lower power steering bracket so I can fit the fte oil filter relocation piece.
 I know the fte power steering pump is different but I'm not sure if the standard fe power steering pump will fit to the fte bracket?
 Anyone ever tried this combination?